unmanarc/libMantids30/README.md

 ***
 ## Functionality

-This framework provides C++11 based enhancing libraries for console and network based proyects.
+This framework provides C++11 based enhancing libraries for console and network based projects

 ### Components: